 Facilities Plan.
-The plans for facilities to be constructed within the District and any Improvement District are intended to be an integrated part of the District's Water Resources Master Plan, Sewer Master Plan, Natural Treatment System Master Plan, Sub-Area Master Plans, and addenda thereto, and are referred collectively to as ""the Plan.""
+The plans for facilities to be constructed within the District and each of the existing and futureany Improvement Districts are intended to be an integrated part of the District's Water Resources Master Plan, Sewer Master Plan, Natural Treatment System Master Plan, Sub-Area Master Plans; and addenda thereto, which and are approved from time to time, hereinafter in some instances referred collectively to as """the Plan."."

-Recycled Water.
-The State of California mandates conservation of water resources whenever possible, and accordingly the Plan includes collecting, treating, and reclaiming sewage and wastewater and beneficially reusing the resulting recycled water.
+As it is the mandate of Recycled Water.
+The State of California to effectmandates conservation of water resources whenever possible, and accordingly the Plan is also directed towardincludes collecting, treating, and reclaiming sewage and wastewater and beneficially reusing the resulting recycled water.
 The District intends that recycled water use comply with any and all applicable Federal, State, and local laws, regulations, and other governmental requirements.
 If the District determines that recycled water service is feasible under Section 4.12, the applicant, owner, or customer will be required to utilize recycled water service.